 If you think your claim may be denied you can ask your doctor to undertake a residual function capacity (RFC) assessment.
 This evaluates your ability to undertake everyday tasks and includes measuring your ability to move, lift, stand and sit.
 This should provide the proof that your lupus is severe enough to qualify for disability benefits.

 If you suffer severe symptoms from lupus, your ability to work and function normally can be significantly impacted.
 The joint damage can make your mobility be challenged.
 Damage to your skin can increase bruising and skin tears.
 The malaise, exhaustion, and fevers can impact your ability to concentrate and focus, plus your overall physical and mental capacity can be severely affected.
 This can prevent you from maintaining accurate records or handling administrative tasks as you would do in a managerial or executive role.

 Damage to your kidneys or lungs can make standing or sitting for long periods a challenge.
 Regular repositioning may be a necessity for comfort.
 You may require frequent breaks and must undergo time-consuming treatments, such as regular dialysis for your kidneys or use of a nebulizer because of breathing problems.
 These two treatments can impact your availability for work tasks throughout the day.
 This would render you unable to work in manufacturing, sales, or customer service roles.

-Limitations for Specific Jobs
+Are There Limitations for Specific Jobs With Lupus?